In a world of uncertain electric power, backup power options keep the lights on, the family warm, and the food safe.

 With the expected shortfall in distribution-transmission and the worsening effects of severe weather on the grid, consumers can expect more outages and blackouts.

 Preparation with an alternative backup power source ensures the refrigerator runs and the lights work when the utility can’t deliver power.
 Today, we have more options than ever with solar power and battery storage.
 Home backup generators are quieter, more fuel efficient, more powerful, and they meet stringent air quality guidelines.
-Portable generators are affordable and not automatic.
+Portable generators are affordable, but not automatic.
 Standby Generators manage power and keep the whole house working, if that’s what you need.

 A severe storm followed by a power outage sends hundreds of utility customers to the home centers and hardware stores for a portable generator.
 Early shoppers are successful, but don’t always get what they need and must take whatever the store has available.